Schema Markup Generator (JSON-LD)

 Keyword Density Checker

-Analyze keyword frequency and density across 1-gram, 2-gram, and 3-gram phrases
+Analyze keyword density across 1-gram, 2-gram, and 3-gram phrases